teutaelezaj/leetcodeLessons/shiftOperators.md

 ```
 `mask <<= 1` is just shorthand for `mask = mask << 1`

-You could also do `return Integer.bitCount(n);` Which returns the count of the number of one-bits in the two’s complement binary representation of an int value.
+You could also do `return Integer.bitCount(n);` which returns the count of the number of one-bits in the two’s complement binary representation of an int value.